-We focus on the MOESI Hammer cache coherence protocol~\cite{Conway_2010} as the basis of our implementation; however, our design is extendable to any desired coherence scheme.
-The MOESI Hammer protocol was initially implemented in the AMD Opteron design as a scalable protocol for multi-core systems~\cite{Conway_2010}.
-The MOESI Hammer protocol is a light-weight hybrid protocol.
-It encapsulates the scalability of directory-protocols without the high implementation complexity, and it achieves the low-latency of broadcast protocols without the increased coherence message traffic typical of broadcast schemes.
-To that end, the MOESI Hammer protocol maintains a sparse directory between multiple home nodes to track cache lines' states and owners.
-Requests access a cache line's home-node directory and DRAM in parallel, to reduce the cost of a directory miss, cancelling the DRAM response if a directory entry is found.
-Network traffic is reduced by only broadcasting to all coress for specific state transitions.
+We focus on the \textit{MOESI Hammer} cache coherence protocol~\cite{Conway_2010} as basis for our implementation, which is used in many AMD systems as scalable protocol for multi-core systems.
+Our approach, however, is easily extendable to other coherence schemes as well.

+MOESI Hammer is a hybrid protocol; it encapsulates the scalability of directory-protocols without high implementation complexity while achieving the low-latency of broadcast protocols without overly increasing broadcasted coherence message traffic.
+To that end, MOESI Hammer maintains a sparse directory between multiple home nodes to track cache lines' states and owners.
+Coherence requests access a cache line's home-node directory and DRAM in parallel to reduce the cost of a directory miss, cancelling the DRAM response if a directory entry is found.
+Traffic is reduced by only broadcasting to all cores for specific state transitions.

-We note that by choosing a protocol that leverages broadcast messages, there is an increased exposure to potential side-channels, e.g., by a hardware Trojan snooping broadcast messages to memory regions which the given chiplet cannot access.
-A key feature of our proposed technique addresses these side-channels directly.
+We note that coherence broadcast protocols increase exposure to Trojan attacks, which might snoop broadcast messages to memory regions otherwise inaccessible.
+Our security approach addresses this threat directly and in a novel way.
+Next, we showcase one such concrete attack, and then we follow-up with our threat model, which covers other common threats for system-level security of modern interconnected designs.